15 Scams in Thailand and How to Avoid Them

 Chao Phraya Express Pier in Bangkok

-In cities like Bangkok you have to buy tickets for most of the boats. buy at the office or counter next to the dock (photo below), prices are fixed depending on the stops and cost a few bahts.
+In cities like Bangkok, you need to buy tickets for most boats at the office or counter next to the pier.
+Prices are fixed depending on the stops and cost just a few baht.

 boats-in-bangkok